Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/introduction.rst

 .. figure:: /images/editmode-properties-split.jpg

-   The Properties Shelf panel in edit mode (panel split in two parts for layout reasons)
+   The Properties Shelf panel in edit mode (panel split in two parts for layout reasons).

 Open/close the *Properties Shelf* using :kbd:`N`.